mfgoes/mfgoes/README.md

 ### Hi there 👋

-Hi, I'm Mischa, a product designer and game developer from Amsterdam. <br>
+Hi, I'm Mischa, a UX designer and game developer from Amsterdam. <br>
 Creating solutions for people and brands. <br>

 ### See my design work